ethereum/eth-abi/docs/decoding.rst

     ... )
     ((b'a', b'b'),)

-The :any:`decode` function provides an API for decoding ABI types.
+The :meth:`~eth_abi.codec.ABIDecoder.decode` function provides an API for decoding ABI types.
 It accepts the binary data to be decoded for the first argument, as a python ``bytes`` or ``bytearray`` value, and a sequence of type strings to be decoded into for the second argument.